Malta's Abortion Law

 Article 243 Any physician, surgeon, obstetrician, or apothecary, who shall have knowingly prescribed or administered the means whereby the miscarriage is procured, shall, on conviction, be liable to imprisonment for a term from eighteen months to four years, and to perpetual interdiction from the exercise of his profession.’

-There are no exceptions in the law to allow an abortion when the woman's health is at risk, in cases of severe fetal malformation, or in cases of rape or incest.
-This makes Malta's abortion law the most inhumane in the whole European Union.
+There are no other exceptions in the law to allow an abortion when the woman's health is at risk of harm but not necessarily at risk of death, in cases of severe fetal malformation, or in cases of rape or incest.
+This makes Malta's abortion law the most inhumane in the whole European Union, at least on paper.
+It is rare for women in Malta to be prosecuted for having an abortion.
+Nobody has been imprisoned for having an abortion in the last twenty five years.
+This is despite the fact that abortion telemedicine services (also known as abortion pills by post), such as those provided by Women on Web and Women Help Women, are frequently made use of on the island.

 Decriminalisation means that abortion is no longer seen as a criminal act.
 This does not mean abortion becomes unregulated, but it is regulated like any other medical and surgical procedure, and not through penalties in the Maltese Criminal Code.
 The relevant articles criminalising abortion should be revoked completely.